choonkeat/ya-redact-go/README.md

 **Parameters:**
 - `arg`: The value to redact (struct, map, slice, pointer, etc.)
 - `isSensitive`: Function that returns true if a field/key name is sensitive
-- `redactString`: Function that transforms sensitive string values
+- `redactValue`: Function that transforms sensitive values (receives any type, returns any type)

 **Returns:** A new value with sensitive data redacted